YaolingYang/SparsePainter/README.md

 * **-window [number>0]** The window for calculating LDA score (LDAS) in centiMorgan (**default=4**).

-* **-matchfile [file]** The file name of the set-maximal match file which is the output of [pbwt -maxWithin](https://github.com/danjlawson/pbwt/blob/master/pbwtMain.c).
+* **-matchfile [file]** The file name of the set-maximal match file which is the output of [pbwt -maxWithin](https://github.com/richarddurbin/pbwt).
 This can only be used for painting reference samples against themselves.
 When ``matchfile`` is given, there is no need to provide ``reffile`` and ``targetfile``, because all the match information required for painting is contained in ``matchfile``.
 Using set-maximal matches is not recommended because set-maximal matches are extremely sparse and will significantly reduce the accuracy, despite saving compute time.

 # Example
+Here we provide examples to run SparsePainter.
+Examples are explained in more detail on our [SparsePainter website](https://sparsepainter.github.io/).

 The example dataset is contained in the /example folder.
 This example includes 8000 reference individuals from 4 populations with 2091 SNPs (Both vcf version ``donor.vcf.gz`` and phase version ``donor.phase.gz`` are available), and the aim is to paint 500 target individuals (Both vcf version ``target.vcf.gz`` and phase version ``target.phase.gz`` are available).
 Remember we have compiled SparsePainter in ``SparsePainter``, then we can paint with the following command:

 (a) If your input file is in vcf or vcf.gz format: